jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 <img src="./firefox_robot_scrapper.png" alt="Favicon">
 <figcaption>Figure 2.
 Robot browser icon in Firefox while using RSelenium.</figcaption>

 This can sometimes be an *issue*.
-Since a "robot" browser doesn't<sup>(and maybe should not?)</sup>have the same permissions as non-automated users, some websites may block it.
+Since a "robot" browser doesn't<sup>(and maybe should not?)</sup>have the same permissions as "normal" non-automated users, some websites may block it.

 For example. if a website requires an user to log in using a Google Account, the website won't let you do this from a "robot" browser.